 - Employee Management: ADP has many features to help you manage your employees and contractors from a single interface.
 You can add information, including job title, payment information, time off, tax documents, and benefits.
 ADP also allows you to manage additional earnings, deductions, and garnishments.

 - Payroll: ADP wants to make running payroll as easy as possible.
-Those brothers in that ice cream shop (are you paying attention or are you skimming to just read about the features??) wanted to create a simple payroll system.
-And it’s simple.
-When your employees are enrolled, and their hours, pay scales, and pay date are set, running payroll is just a few clicks of a button.
+Those brothers in that ice cream shop from the opening paragraph of this review (are you paying attention or are you skimming to just read about the features??) wanted to create a simple payroll system.
+And it is simple.
+When your employees are enrolled, and their hours, pay scales, and pay date are set, running payroll involves just a few clicks of a button.
 Bonus: You can add a fun little message to everyone’s check stub if you feel inclined to do so.
 (I can see myself already in trouble for over-use of check stub affirmations each pay period.)

 - Payment Methods: Both direct deposit and cash cards are available.